cryslith/kataomoi/protocol.md

 passed on accordingly.
 The only other field is a "payload" field; this consists of a JSON object containing the remaining fields of the message, encrypted and signed using the recipient and sender's RSA keys, and encoded as a string of base 64 digits.
+In these calculations, e = 3 is the public exponent, and all calculations on encrypted values are performed mod N, where N is the modulus of the initiator's SENPAI public key.
+All numerical values are base64 encoded.

 ### initiate

 Initiates a SENPAI exchange with another client.
+Requires randomly generating a new SENPAI public key.

 Fields:

+* n: the sender's SENPAI public key modulus N.
-* x3: The "dummy" bit; concatenated with a verification string, padded, encrypted with the user's RSA key, and encoded as a string of base 64 digits.
+* xe: The "dummy" bit; concatenated with a verification string, padded and encrypted with the sender's SENPAI public key.
-* y3: The "response" bit; concatenated with a verification string, padded, encrypted, and base 64 encoded
+* ye: The "response" bit; concatenated with a verification string if 1, padded and encrypted with the sender's SENPAI public key.
-* s3: The verification string; padded, encrypted, and base 64 encoded
+* sh: The verification string, SHA-256 hashed

 ### respond

 Sent in response to an "initiate" message

-* wr3: Whichever of x3 or y3 the client chose, multiplied by r^3 and base64 encoded
+* wre: Whichever of xe or ye the client chose, multiplied by r^e

 ### decrypt

 Sent in response to a "respond" message

-* wr: wr3 decrypted, base64 encoded
+* wr: wre, decrypted

 ### reveal